ramzikattan/ramzikattan/Predicting News Article Popularity/README.md

   7. Naive Bayes - A strong classifier model that uses Bayes' theorem with a strong (naive) independence assumption.
 Stratified K fold was used to ensure each fold accurately represented the characteristics of the whole data set, with the goal of increased accuracy.

 Project Contributors:
-  Siboney Cardoso
+  Siboney Cardoso - EDA and Tree Regessors

-  Adithya Murali
+  Adithya Murali - KNN

-  Andrew White
+  Andrew White - Naive Bayes

-  Carissa Ing
+  Carissa Ing - Linear Regessors

+  Ramzi Kattan - EDA and Neural Network Regessor

 Tech Stack:
   1. Pandas - Data Wrangling, Cleaning, and Exploratory Data Analysis